pallets/flask/docs/patterns/sqlite3.rst

 Relational databases need schemas, so applications often ship a `schema.sql` file that creates the database.
-It's a good idea to provide a function that creates the database bases on that schema.
+It's a good idea to provide a function that creates the database based on that schema.
 This function can do that for you::

     from contextlib import closing